Buckingham

-Buckingham (/ˈbʌkɪŋəm/ BUK-ing-əm) is a market town in north Buckinghamshire, England, close to the borders of Northamptonshire and Oxfordshire, which had a population of 12,890 at the 2011 Census.
-The town lies approximately 12 mi west of Central Milton Keynes, 19 mi south-east of Banbury, and 24 mi north-east of Oxford.
+Buckingham (/ˈbʌkɪŋəm/ BUK-ing-əm) is a market town in north Buckinghamshire, England, close to the borders with Northamptonshire and Oxfordshire.
+The civil parish of Buckingham had a population of 14,294 at the 2021 census.
+The town lies approximately 12 mi west of Milton Keynes, 19 mi south-east of Banbury and 24 mi north-east of Oxford.

-Buckingham was the county town of Buckinghamshire from the 10th century, when it was made the capital of the newly formed shire of Buckingham, until Aylesbury took over this role in the 18th century.
+The town was the county town of Buckinghamshire from the 10th century, when it was made the capital of the newly-formed shire of Buckingham, until Aylesbury took over this role in the 18th century.
+Britain's first private university, the University of Buckingham, is based here.

-Buckingham has a variety of restaurants and pubs, typical of a market town.
-It has a number of local shops, both national and independent.
-Market days are Tuesday and Saturday which take over Market Hill and the High Street cattle pens.
-Buckingham is twinned with Mouvaux, France; Neukirchen-Vluyn, Germany; and Valmadrera, Italy.